 So, reduce the risk by minimising your time in the sun by wearing a well-formulated sunscreen and covering up with protective clothing once you have been out in the sun for more than a few hours and vitally important in risk reduction.

 Broad-spectrum means it will protect against both UVB (the burning rays) and UVA radiation (the rays reaching down deep into your dermis).
-To ensure you’re well protected, you should apply broad-spectrum sunscreens underneath your makeup.

 7. Should I wear sunscreen 365 days of the year?